intelie/gitbook-platform/featured-plugins/timescaledb.md

 that should interfere with the good or poor performance of a query.

 In our experiments, TimescaleDB has shown to extract a lot of performance in queries with heavy aggregations over time series.

-### Future plans and releases

-#### Support to decompression using the UI (1.6.0 / 2.1.0)

-At the moment (version 1.5.0 / 2.0.0), it's not possible to decompress a hypertable using the UI.
-We are working on it to add a decompression button to the hypertable management tab.

-#### Job Cancellation

-Currently, it's not possible to cancel a job execution after it has started.

-We plan to develop a new feature to deliver this capability soon.

 ## Requirements